BiCurNet: Pre-Movement EEG based Neural Decoder for Biceps Curl Trajectory Estimation: Proposed methodology

 \subsubsection{DWT-Spherical harmonics-based features}

-To extract the spatio-temporal features of the EEG signal and the corresponding DWT-based sub bands obtained above, spherical Fourier transform (SFT) is explored in this work.
+To extract the spatio-temporal features of the EEG signal and the corresponding DWT-based sub-bands obtained above, the spherical Fourier transform (SFT) is explored in this work.
 Since the human head is assumed to be spherical in shape \cite{agiri2k20}, spherical Fourier basis functions have been widely employed in literary works.
 The decomposition of a multi-channel EEG signal $\mathbf V$ in SFD is obtained as:

 where $V\left(\Omega, n\right)$ denotes the potential at ($\Omega$) = ($r,\theta,\phi$) on the scalp at time instant n.
-Here, $r$ represents the radius of head, $\theta$ denotes the angle of elevation measured in downward direction from positive Z-axis ($\theta \in[0, \pi]$), and $\phi$ denotes the azimuth angle measured in anticlockwise direction from positive X-axis, as shown in Fig. \ref{fig:figsfd}.
-The real-valued $Y_l^m(\Omega)$ of $l^{th}$ order and $m^{th}$ degree constitutes an orthonormal set of basis function, defined over spherical array.
+Here, $r$ represents the radius of the head, $\theta$ denotes the angle of elevation measured in the downward direction from the positive Z-axis ($\theta \in[0, \pi]$), and $\phi$ denotes the azimuth angle measured in anticlockwise direction from positive X-axis, as shown in Fig. \ref{fig:figsfd}.
+The real-valued $Y_l^m(\Omega)$ of $l^{th}$ order and $m^{th}$ degree constitute an orthonormal set of basis functions defined over the spherical array.